 - Provide the contact information of any witnesses that you spoke to after the accident

 - Show the police the damage on your vehicle and take pictures of it for their file

-Although the details of the accident can become blurred in the days following an accident, sometimes a crucial fact about the vehicle or driver may come to mind.
+Although the accident details can become blurred in the days following an accident, sometimes a crucial fact about the vehicle or driver may come to mind.
 Be sure to advise the law enforcement agency investigating the accident of any pertinent details you recall after providing your initial report.

 Contact a Car Accident Lawyer Today

-If you were injured in a hit and run accident, contact a San Diego car accident lawyer as soon as possible after the accident.
+If you were injured in a hit-and-run accident, contact a San Diego car accident lawyer immediately after the accident.
 As you focus on healing from your injuries, your attorney will investigate the accident, speak to the police and insurance companies on your behalf, and build your case to demand the compensation you need to move forward after the accident.
-Call Jurewitz Law Group Injury & Accident Lawyers at (619) 233-5020 to speak to an experienced hit and run accident attorney and Get Ross!
+Call Jurewitz Law Group Injury & Accident Lawyers at (619) 233-5020 to speak to an experienced hit-and-run accident attorney and Get Ross!